10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 Ball Bearings

-Most anglers know that a reel must have ball bearings in order to smoothly operate and prevent as much friction as possible during each cast and retrieve.
-Ball bearings are very important in baitcasting reels just like they are necessary in spinning reels.
-A good rule of thumb is the more ball bearings a reel has, the more smooth its operation will be.
+Most anglers know that a reel must have ball bearings to smoothly operate and prevent as much friction as possible during each cast and retrieve.
+Ball bearings are essential in baitcasting reels, just like in spinning reels.
+A good rule of thumb is that the more ball bearings a reel has, the smoother its operation.

 I also pay close attention to the methods used in producing the ball bearings of a reel as some brands might try to cut corners by using cheaply-made ball bearings in their reels instead of the more costly bearings that will guarantee a smoother cast and retrieve.